sway-am/Pneumonia-Detection-using-deep-learning/README.md

 2. Used "ImageDataGenerator" from keras.preprocessing.image for Data argumentation
 3. Implemented a custom CNN architecture producing a test accuracy of 92.47 % and test loss of 0.39.
 4. Implemented Resnet50, VGG 19 and InceptionV3 using transfer learning and compared the results to that of the custom model.
+5. Custom Model shows comparable accuracy to ResNet50 and beats other model while having significantly lower number of "trainable Parameter".
 </pre>

 #### Dataset